 Complying with Federal Regulations

-The Occupational Safety and Health Administration (OSHA) recently launched a General COVID-19 Information webpage that provides infection prevention information specifically for workers and employers, and is actively reviewing and responding to any complaints regarding workplace protection from novel coronavirus, as well as conducting outreach activities.
+The Occupational Safety and Health Administration (OSHA) launched a General COVID-19 Information webpage that provides infection prevention information specifically for workers and employers, and is actively reviewing and responding to any complaints regarding workplace protection from novel coronavirus, as well as conducting outreach activities.
 OSHA has also issued a list of steps employers can follow to ensure safe social distancing in workplaces to protect employees from the coronavirus.
 Below are a list of seven steps that OSHA recommends:

 Keeping Your Workplace and Employees Healthy

 Below are helpful documents from the Centers for Disease Control and Prevention (CDC) you can distribute to your employees to help provide them accurate information.
 I have included links to these resources below:

 Additionally, recommended strategies for employers from the CDC can found at this link.

 - What To Do If You Are Sick Document [DOWNLOAD]

 - Stop the Spread of Germs Poster [DOWNLOAD]